11 Psychological Factors of Dominant Culture on Mental Health

 6. Gender roles and body image issues

 People may experience stress and discontent as a result of rigid gender norms that restrict their capacity to communicate their feelings, choose a career, and manage relationships.
-Negative body image, eating problems, and low self-esteem can also be caused by unattainable beauty standards.
+Unattainable beauty standards can also cause negative body image, eating problems, and low self-esteem.

 7. Loss of purpose and meaning